npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_deleting_transactions.md

 ## To delete a transaction:

-1. In the blue navigation pane on the left, select an account with the transaction you wish to delete. <br/>This opens a list of account transactions.
+1. In the blue navigation pane on the left, select an account with the transaction you want to delete. <br/>This opens a list of account transactions.

-2. In the transactions list, click to highlight the transaction you wish to delete.
+2. In the transactions list, click to highlight the transaction you want to delete.

-3. Press the Delete key on your keyboard.
+3. Press the **Delete** key on your keyboard.

     {% include tip.html content="Another way to delete a transaction is to right-click it and select **Delete** from the context menu." %}